geoschemas-org/geoschemas-org.github.io/extensions/temporal.md

 ```
 [back to top](#top)
 <hr/>
-<a name="isntants"></a>
+<a name="instants"></a>

 ### Instants

 Instants in time are useful for describing a position in time where an event occurred.
-For Datasets, the temporal coverage may be an instant instead of an interval for cases where all observations were made inn a single point in time or for observations in geologic time scales.
+For Datasets, the temporal coverage may be an instant instead of an interval for cases where all observations were made in a single point in time.

 <a name="geologic-time-scales"></a>
 The Geoschemas context defines 2 geologic time scales: